VirtusLab/graphbuddy/README.md

   </tr>
   <tr>
     <td>Removing data</td>
-    <td>By shift-clicking node (or choosing option in context menu), you remove it from the webview</td>
+    <td>By shift-clicking node (or choosing the option in context menu), you remove it from the webview</td>
   </tr>
   <tr>
     <td>Adding data to the graph</td>
-    <td>By double clicking on node you extend the graph by adding data corresponding with clicked node</td>
+    <td>By double-clicking on the node you extend the graph by adding data corresponding with clicked node</td>
   </tr>
   <tr>
     <td>Data positioning</td>